Life Sciences ISO 45001: Occupational Health and Safety Management Systems (OHSMS)

-ISO 45001 certification – reduce risk and promote occupational health and safety (OH&S) by working with SGS to migrate to the new standard.
+ISO 45001 certification – reduce your organizational risk and promote occupational health and safety (OHS) by working with SGS to achieve certification or migrate to the new standard.

 An Occupational Health and Safety Management System (OHSMS) is a fundamental part of an organization's risk management strategy.
 Implementing an OHSMS enables an organization to:

 - Protect its workforce and others under its control

 - Comply with legal requirements

 ISO 45001 will be the new international standard for an OHSMS.
 While it is similar to OHSAS 18001, the new ISO 45001 standard adopts the Annex SL top-level framework of all new and revised ISO management system standards.